Daewoo Espero: Rarity

 One of the main reasons the Espero became so rare was because of an ABS control module which was not only difficult to replace but also very expensive when it was faulty.
 This led to many MOT failures so many owners got rid of their Esperos.
 Plus, there were many electrical problems (central locking, wiper, radio, light faults).
 Also, their resale value was very low so it depreciated rapidly as soon as their warranties ran out so these are considered worth little value.
 Spare parts were also quite difficult to find as they did not sell well in the first place and the fact that because the Korean economy was affected, so Daewoo could not provide much spare parts.
+In Q4 2023, only 9 Esperos were left roadworthy in the UK out of the 16k on the road in 1999.

 Poland

 In Poland, there were only two models, GLX and CD.
 The base model 'GLX' came with a 1.5 litre DOHC engine, a three-spoke steering wheel, electric windows, hubcaps, (some) a third brake light and a 'DOHC 16V' badge at the back (for colour reasons, the badge is black if the car is white and white if the car is in another colour).
 No airbags were available for the GLX model.
 The pricier 'CD' model came with a 1.8 SOHC or a 2.0 SOHC engine, a four-spoke steering wheel with (some) a drivers airbag (though some still had a three-spoke one), and (some) air-conditioning.

 The Espero was praised however for its durability and long-term reliability, so taxi drivers often used them.

 Production started in 1996.
 Very shortly there was a facelift at the same year (revised door mirrors and indicator fenders).
-Poland was the only country that offered the Espero the longest in production which ended in December 1999.
-In 2000 the last copies could be purchased from the showrooms.
-No wonder that interest in Espero has fallen, since Nubira was extremely popular in Poland and the Nubira II was announced in 2000.
+Poland was the last country to produce the Espero; local assembly ended in December 1999 with the last copies arriving in showrooms in early 2000.

-Reviewing

-When Auto Śwait tested the Espero 2.0 CD back in January 1996, they claimed that it was decent to drive, spacious and had an outdated 80's interior design.
+When Auto Świat tested the Espero 2.0 CD back in January 1996, they claimed that it was decent to drive, spacious and had an outdated 80's interior design.
 In their conclusion its far-eastern competitors were doing a better job (Nissan Primera, Mazda 626) and the fact that 'attractive prices and rich furnishings will convince them of the "Korean" - and these are not the worst argument these days.'